BirdmanRidesAgain/TechShadow/PAGE_TESTING.md

     - "Submit form button": directs to account page if successful

 **List of Tests:**
+- Test required data is sent (required form fields not blank)(forms will all include front end validation as well)
+- Test user new User created in User table
+- Test USer data accurately represented in table

 # Page Eight: Update Account Page
 **Title:** Update Account Page